moosetechnology/moosetechnology.github.io/moose-wiki/Users/Moose IDE/browsers.md

 ### Meta Browser

-The *Meta Browser* helps one to get an overview of the metamodel of any element.
+The *Meta Browser* helps one to get an overview of the meta-model of any element.

 ![Meta Browser](./img/meta-browsers.png){: .img-fill .img-center }